 To insert your menstrual cup you will want to fold it first.
-There are many fold styles but the easiest for a beginner is the "punch down fold" shown below.
+There are many menstrual cup fold styles, but the easiest for a beginner is the "punch down fold" shown below.

 Once folded, it's time to insert the cup.
 This can be done when you're not on your period if you want to practice.

-While inserting your cup you will want to try and keep it folded as long as you can until it's fairly high in the vaginal canal.
+While inserting your cup, you will want to try and keep it folded as long as you can until it's fairly high in the vaginal canal.
 If it opens too soon you can still try to wiggle it to the correct position, but if this doesn't work remove it and try again.
-Remember - this is new!
+Remember, this is a new thing!
 Mistakes will happen but you will get better with practice.

 The cup should fit inside without anything sticking out of you, including the stem if there is one.
 If the stem sticks out you will want to remove the cup and trim it to a comfortable length.

 For you to be successful with your cup it needs to be fully opened and sealed against the vaginal walls.
 To make sure this has happened you can insert a finger and run around the cup walls to check for dents.
 To help it open fully you can try pushing the base or pushing the vaginal walls out to allow it to open fully.